vl2g/vl2g.github.io/projects/cofar/docs/dataset_README.md

 ## Annotations for COFAR Images

-We provide human annotated textual search queries for the images of COFAR.
-These can be found in the `cofar_train.json` file as well as the test files `test_unified.zip`, `test_brand.zip`, `test_celebrities.zip`, and `test_landmarks.zip` files available on the COFAR project page.
+We provide human annotated text queries for the images of COFAR.
+These can be found in the `cofar_train.json` file as well as the test files `test_unified.zip`, `test_brand.zip`, `test_celebrities.zip`, and `test_landmarks.zip` available on the COFAR project page.

 The organization of the annotation files are as follows: